-Vegetation maintenance would likely take place twice yearly.
-Vegetation would be maintained in the right-of-way to ensure the safe, reliable operation of the transmission lines.
+Vegetation maintenance inspections would likely take place twice yearly.
+Vegetation would be maintained on an as-needed basis in the right-of-way to ensure the safe, reliable operation of the transmission lines.
 FPL would manage vegetation on the transmission line right-of-way by a variety of methods, including trimming, mowing, and the use of approved growth regulators and herbicides, targeting species that are incompatible with the safe access and operation and maintenance of the transmission system.